 3) Click Uninstall.

-5) Run the Epic Games Launcher to download and install Fortnite again.
+4) Relaunch the Epic Games Launcher to download and install Fortnite.